comphy-lab/pyRheo/docs/README.md

 ## Installation
 At the moment, the way to install **pyRheo** is via cloning the GitHub repository.
 Later on, it will be easier with Python Package Index using pip.

+## Contributing
+Issues, suggestions, feedback, or any comment can be sent directly to isaac.mirandavaldez[at].aalto.fi or by rising an issues on pyRheo's GitHub.

+# Machine Learning classifier
+We use MLP

+## Data standardization
+Log10 and standard_scaler

+## MLP
+Multi-Layer Perceptron

+# Quick start

+## Installation
+Via pip

+## Preparing data
+Read csv file using pandas eg

+## Fitting data
+model.fit()

+## Analyzing results
+model.print_parameters()
+model.get_parameters() they are stored as a dictionary

+## Plotting results
+model.plot
+or model.predict and plot with matplotlib use the modelevaluator to plot an analogous response.
+Eg, from the parameters found in relaxation, plot creep, etc.

+# Tutorials
+5 tutorials

+## Fitting creep data

+### Import packages

+### Loading data

+### Fitting model

+### Plotting model

+### Analyzing model parameters